RainerKuemmerle/g2o/doc/file-format.md

 - String, the tag of the vertex
 - Int, the unique ID of the vertex
 - [Float], the estimate of the vertex
+- Optional:
   - [Data], the data associated to the vertex

 ## Edge / Dynamic Edge
 - String, the tag of the vertex
 - [Int], the unique IDs of the edge's vertices
-- [Int], the unique IDs of the edge's parameters
 - [Float], the measurement of the edge
 - [Float], the information matrix of the edge
+- Optional:
+  - [Int], the unique IDs of the edge's parameters
   - [Data], the data associated to the edge

 A Data element belongs to a vertex or an edge in a parent/child relation.